liferay-search/liferay-docs/en/developer/customization/articles/50-product-navigation/01-intro.markdown

 The Control Menu is the most visible and accessible menu.
 For example, on your home page, the Control Menu offers default options for accessing the Product Menu, Simulation Menu, and Add Menu.
-You can think of this menu as the gateway to configuring options in @product@.
+You can think of this menu as the gateway to configuring options in @sharepoint@.

 ![Figure 2: The Control Menu has three configurable areas: left, right, and middle.
 It also displays the title and type of page that you are currently viewing.](../../images/control-menu-home.png)